Ernest Fox Nichols: Early life

 Nichols was born in Leavenworth County, Kansas, and received his undergraduate degree from Kansas State University in 1888.
 After working for a year in the Chemistry Department at Kansas State, he matriculated to graduate school at Cornell University, where he received degrees in 1893 and 1897.
 He also studied at the University of Berlin and Cambridge University.

+Career and death

 Nichols served as a professor of physics at Colgate University from 1892 to 1898, at Dartmouth College from 1898 to 1903, and Columbia University from 1903 to 1909.
-He served as the President of Dartmouth College from 1909 to 1916 and as the president of MIT from 1921 until 1922.
-However, he was too ill from heart disease during his brief tenure to enter actively into his responsibilities.

 Nichols was awarded the Rumford Prize by the American Academy of Arts and Sciences in 1905 for his proof that light exerts pressure.
-He was also elected Vice President of the National Academy of Sciences.
+The following year, he was elected to the American Philosophical Society.
+He was also elected vice president of the National Academy of Sciences.
 He was adviser of numerous outstanding scientists in Columbia University including Frederic Columbus Blake.
 His PhD adviser was Edward Leamington Nichols.

+He served as the President of Dartmouth College from 1909 to 1916.
+In 1921, he became the president of the Massachusetts Institute of Technology (MIT), but was too ill from heart disease during his brief tenure to enter actively into his responsibilities, and stepped down in 1922.
+On April 29, 1924, Dr. Nichols was invited to the inauguration of the new building of the American National Academy of Sciences in Washington, D.C., and was reading a research paper to the audience when he collapsed and died.